-Indigenous Fire & Rescue Employment Strategy (IFARES)
+Indigenous Fire and Rescue Employment Strategy (IFARES)

 IFARES is a six-month block release program designed to increase the skills and knowledge of intelligent, fit, health and community-minded Aboriginal and Torres Strait Islander men and women interested in becoming FRNSW firefighters.